LOADING ...

 Bắt đầu làm bài nào

-He was just and old country doctor in a Georgia town
+He was just and old country in a small Georgia town

-Fame and had passed him by but we never saw him frown
+Fame and fortune had him by but we never saw him frown

-As day by day in his way he served us one and all
+As day by day in his kindly way he us one and all

-Many a forgot to pay although Doc's fees were small
+Many a patient forgot to pay although Doc's fees small

-But ol' Doc Brown didn't seem to mind in fact he even send out bills
+But ol' Doc Brown didn't to mind in fact he didn't even send out bills

-His only ambition it seemed was to sure cures for aches and ills
+His only it seemed was to find sure cures for aches and ills

-Why nearly half the in our home town
+Why nearly the folks in our home town

-And yes I'm one of too were ushered in by ol' Doc Brown
+And yes I'm one of them too were in by ol' Doc Brown

 we made our first debaut ah he needed his dimes

-But he would pass it on to some poor soul that he said it worse than he
+But he would pass it on to some poor soul he said needed it worse than he

-So when hard times hit our and drained each meager purse
+So when hard times hit our town and drained each purse

 The income of Ol' Doc Brown just went from bad to worse